rydencrexo-stack/HackQuest/README.md

 # 🛡️ HackQuest

-A 5-level SSH-based cybersecurity wargame for learning Linux commands and basic security investigation.
+> **A 5-Level SSH-Based Cybersecurity Wargame**

-## 👨‍💻 Author
+Learn Linux and cybersecurity fundamentals through hands-on terminal challenges.

-**Atharva A. Deshmukh**
+**Created by Atharva A. Deshmukh**

 Creator and developer of **HackQuest**.